KNOWLEDGE BASE CE Marking - Licensing

 All of the directives require that the technical documentation, also known as the Technical File, provide all of the information necessary to demonstrate that the product conforms to the directives and required standards.
 Many of the directives provide examples of the data that must be included in the Technical File to prove compliance.
 Data includes the product design, product manufacturing specifications, components and how to operate the product.

-It is recommended that the Technical File be written in English, although you can use the language of the country in which you intend to file.
+It is recommended that the Technical File be written in English.
+Some directives may allow the use of the official language of the member state where the conformity assessment is conducted.
+It's crucial to check the specific requirements of the applicable directive and consult with the chosen notified body for their preferred language for the Technical File.
 You will also need to make the Technical File available for 10 years in most categories before you enter the market and the Technical File needs to be held within the EU, which means that if your office is not located in the EU, you will need to have a representative you trust secure the information.

 Consider carefully who you will trust as a host for all of your technical data and other documentation.